anaibol/awesome-serverless/README.md

 * [Learn Azure in a Month of Lunches, Second Edition](https://www.manning.com/books/learn-azure-in-a-month-of-lunches-second-edition) - In this fully updated and new edition, you’ll get hands-on practice with the basics, including setting up cloud-based virtual machines, deploying web servers, and using hosted data stores.
 * [Learn Docker in a Month of Lunches](https://www.manning.com/books/learn-docker-in-a-month-of-lunches) - A tutorial to get essential skills to use Docker in Linux, Windows, and Mac environments.
 * [Knative in Action](https://www.manning.com/books/knative-in-action) - A book on how to build more complex and capable serverless applications with Knative.
+* [Serverless Machine Learning in Action](https://www.manning.com/books/serverless-machine-learning-in-action) - A book on how to build serverless machine learning applications on public clouds like AWS, Azure, and GCP.

 ### Courses
 * [Serverless JavaScript by Example](https://www.packtpub.com/web-development/serverless-javascript-example-video) - Become dexterous with live demonstrations on serverless web development.